bbrister/SIFT3D/doc/INSTALL_WINDOWS.md

 		2. Select "MinGW Makefiles"
                 3. Configure
                 4. Configuration may fail if CMake cannot find the dependencies.
 If so, set the appropriate variables and configure again.
-                        1. If configuration fails due to zlib, set ZLIB_LIBRARY (or ZLIB_LIBRARY_RELEASE) to libzlib.dll and ZLIB_INCLUDE_DIR to the include directory of your zlib installation.
+                        1. If configuration fails due to zlib, check 'advanced' and set all ZLIB_* variables to the appropriate paths.
+For example, set ZLIB_LIBRARY (or ZLIB_LIBRARY_RELEASE) to libzlib.dll and ZLIB_INCLUDE_DIR to the include directory of your zlib installation.
 		        2. If configuration fails due to DCMTK, set DCMTK_DIR to the install location of DCMTK.
 		        3. If configuration fails due to NIFTI, set NIFTI_DIR to the install location of nifticlib.
 		5. *Note: this step applies only to users compiling the optional Matlab toolbox.* Ensure that the Matlab libraries are .dll's and not .lib's.
 Manually edit the paths for Matlab_MEX_LIBRARY, Matlab_MX_LIBRARY, MWLAPACK_LIBRARY, and MWBLAS_LIBRARY, so that "libmex.lib" is changed to "libmex.dll", etc. This requires locating these files within your Matlab installation.
 Check the "bin" directories for .dll's.